© Syda Productions | Dreamstime.com

 Claim your FREE copy, right now, of our definitive guide on prostate health.

-Surgery is often performed for prostate cancer, particularly if the cancer is limited to the prostate gland.
+Surgery is often performed to increase a patient’s prostate cancer survival rate, particularly if the cancer is limited to the prostate gland.
 Surgical removal of the prostate gland and surrounding tissue is called a radical prostatectomy and can be performed several different ways.

 - Radical retropubic prostatectomy: In this procedure, the surgeon makes an incision in the lower abdomen and removes the prostate gland directly.